Conditional Routing

 , call anEU hosted model

-- If the request is coming from
+, route to a more creative model - If the request is coming from

 testing environment